idiotandrobot/blog/_posts/2015-04-26-Windows-Cloud-Storage-Folder-Paths.md

 ---
 layout: post
 tags:
-- c#
+- C#
-- dropbox
+- Dropbox
-- onedrive
+- OneDrive
 redirect_from: /Windows-Dropbox-Folder-Path/
 ---
 The Dropbox folder path is stored in host.db in the Dropbox ApplicationData folder.
 The OneDrive folder path is stored in the registry (currently still) under SkyDrive.